 Tim Cook suggested that China was key to Apple's reduction in estimates for Apple's Q1 2019, blaming the trade wars with China (and the Trump administration), but also referring to the economic downturn in China, where there is a huge pretty much untapped market of consumers that Apple wants to target.
 It seems iPhones aren't meeting the demand for an affordable handset in a country where there are so many cheaper phones on offer from the Far East's own manufacturers.

 In other words, what's lacking from Apple's iPhone lineup is a new but low-priced handset that will appeal to fashion-conscious consumers who don't want to have to settle for a phone that's more than two years old.
 It's possible that Apple sees the iPhone XR as fulfilling this criteria: at £749/$749 it's cheaper than the XS.
 But it still costs almost twice what the SE cost at launch.

-Interestingly, during the first few months of 2019 Apple has been selling off some stock of the iPhone SE in surprise sales.
+Interestingly, during the first few months of 2019 Apple started selling off some stock of the iPhone SE in surprise sales.
 Stock tends to clear quickly - suggesting that there is both demand for an iPhone that size (4in) and that people are desperate for a low-cost iPhone, with the SE selling for £299/$299 on these sale days.
 Having established the level of demand, could Apple now determine that it is time to launch a new iPhone SE?

 And that's not all.
 In what could be seen as an attempt to disguise the high price of the XR Apple is actually advertising the handset as if it costs £499/$499 but that is only as a trade-in if you have a reasonably new handset to swap.
 It's telling that Apple's strategy for selling an already lower-priced handset is to try and make it look even cheaper.